-A building in London, with the same design team and a similar technical specification had three times the carbon footprint from annual energy use.
+An office in London, which had the same design team and similar technical specification had three times the carbon footprint from annual energy use.

 What was going on?

 We sought opportunities to do a deeper investigation using mixed methods, including an occupant survey by Building Use Studies.